 Cards

 The Card view gives a quick snapshot of your story in the form of index cards.
-It pulls some data from your tables, such as the Scene location (Act, Chapter), the scene name, date from Timeline, if it’s a Major or Minor scene, and also the Intensity Index from the Scene Intensity column.
+It pulls some data from your tables, such as the Scene location (Act, Chapter), the scene name, date from Timeline, a Major or Minor scene, and the Intensity Index from the Scene Intensity column.
 I’ll be honest, it’s not that useful, but it was quite fun to program this one in…

 Action Intensity

 In every story, the writer must take the reader on an emotional intensity ride.
-It goes up and it goes down, and that rollercoaster of emotions keeps the reader engaged.
+It goes up, and it goes down, and that rollercoaster of emotions keeps the reader engaged.
 Obviously, you can’t have a story that stays only in high or low emotional intensity for a very long time.
 That becomes either tiring or boring.
 It must be a balance of ups and downs.

 Chapters

 This is less important, but it tracks the number of scenes and words by chapter and charts them out on the right side.
-There is definitely no rule about it, but if you are trying to keep your chapters balanced in terms of size, you can use this worksheet to track it.
-Just make sure that you do enter the Actual Words per scene in the Scene List tab once you finish writing each scene.
+There is no rule about it, but if you are trying to keep your chapters balanced in size, you can use this worksheet to track it.
+Just make sure that you enter the Actual Words per scene in the Scene List tab once you finish writing each scene.
 The statistical data will build in this tab.

 Word Count Tracker